cygnus666/Circuit-Sword/Known-Issues.md

 ## Issue 3 - When in the 'raspi-setup' menu, the buttons are mapped wrong
 **Cause:** ES/Retropie mapped them wrong

-**Workaround 1:** In order to use the menu, press UP/DOWN to pick an item, then press RIGHT to change the selector to "OK" and then press "B" to select it!
+**Workaround 1:** Follow [these steps](https://github.com/kiteretro/Circuit-Sword/wiki/Updating-the-Software-(running-on-Pi)#enable-ssh) in order to use the menu.
+In summary: press UP/DOWN to pick an item, then press RIGHT to change the selector to "OK" and then press "B" to select it!
 (Usually A is select, but in this menu only it is now "B").
 Same applies to when enabling settings (e.g. SSH); press left/right to select option and "B" to select it.